Heatblur-Simulations/f-4e-manual/_sources/cockpit.rst.txt

 Canopy/Low Altitude Warning Volume
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Sets audio level for canopy open and low altitude warnings.
+Sets audio level for canopy open and low altitude voice warnings.

+This system is not installed on this variant of the F-4E.

 Oxygen Control Panel